Hederis/docs/_docs/selectors.md

 ---
-title: "Use the &#8220;Limit these changes&#8221; Menu to Adjust the Design of Only Certain Paragraphs or Elements"
+title: "Use the 'Limit these changes' Menu to Adjust the Design of Only Certain Paragraphs or Elements"
 tags: [typeset,featured]
 ---